Skip to main content

 Cable internet leverages the existing coaxial cable network originally built for television service throughout Lincoln.
 Using DOCSIS 3.1 technology, cable providers deliver download speeds up to 1 Gbps in many Lincoln neighborhoods.
 The shared bandwidth nature of cable means that speeds may fluctuate during peak evening hours when multiple households in a Lincoln neighborhood are online simultaneously, though modern network management techniques have reduced this issue significantly.

 DSL service in Lincoln uses existing telephone lines and provides a dedicated connection to each household, which means consistent speeds regardless of neighbor activity.
 However, DSL speeds are generally lower than cable or fiber, typically maxing out at 100 Mbps and declining with distance from the provider's central office.
 For Lincoln residents near a central office, DSL can offer a reliable and affordable option.
-Additionally, 5G home internet is emerging as a viable option in parts of Lincoln, with T-Mobile.
+Also, 5G home internet is emerging as a viable option in parts of Lincoln, with T-Mobile.
 Verizon deploying fixed wireless access that delivers speeds comparable to cable without requiring a wired connection to the home.

 Choosing the Right Internet Plan in Lincoln, NE